Notes from the So Festival 'Let's Talk' performance

 Here I am using found, diseased willow which had been ‘cut out’ and was destined for long-term composting.
 The metal frame is up-cycled - I am also keen to reduce landfill.

 My commitment to using found, ephemeral and repurposed materials and to working with them by hand helps protect and conserve natural resources.
-The work I produce is often transient and the materials used are recycled from one work to another.
+The work I produce is often transient and materials recycled from one work to another.
 Making art in this way has contributed significantly to my being able to sustain a practice without access to large premises or funding.
 At the same time, it puts sustainability at the centre of the work for all to experience.
 It quickly communicates the overarching theme of environmental sustainability - I don’t need to explain anything.

 Influencing my use of found objects and materials too, is the understanding that paying attention to, and with, all of our senses is how we make sense of the world.
 And, that this is a prerequisite to meaning-making, understanding and imagining.